-As the course was digestible and relatable, I was able to quickly apply the theory to my own business and ideas.
-At each stage, the way the course is designed enabled me to validate and develop my own thinking further pushing creativity and innovation.
-It was also validating to hear that I had been doing the right things such as brand diagnosis, codification, and salience but doing it naturally rather than actively targeting these areas of thinking.
+As the course was digestible and relatable, I was able to apply my learnings to my own business and ideas quickly.
+At each stage, the way the course is designed enabled me to validate and develop my own thinking, further pushing creativity and innovation.
+It was also validating to hear that I had been doing the right things, such as brand diagnosis, codification, and salience but doing it naturally rather than actively targeting these areas of thinking.

 3. Flexible thinking

-Whilst the course has an overall deadline, you’re able to complete the modules in your own time at your own pace.
-This meant I was able to find time to dedicate to the course whilst not impacting my own business.
+Whilst the course has an overall deadline, you can complete the modules in your own time at your own pace.
+This meant I could find time to dedicate to the course whilst not impacting my own business.

 I was also able to follow the sessions, read the supporting material and take part in Q&A sessions – without there being a compulsory exam at the end.
-This is unique to this Mini-MBA and enabled me to focus on what was going to benefit me and my clients.
-My goal wasn’t to pass an exam for the title, it was to enhance my knowledge and skills in an area I live and breathe.
+This is unique to this Mini-MBA and enabled me to focus on what would benefit my clients and me.
+My goal wasn’t to pass an exam for the title, it was to develop my knowledge and skills in an area I live and breathe.

 4. It was bloody brilliant